 To enable online compacting for your Virtuozzo Storage cluster, do the following:

-Update all cluster nodes to Virtuozzo 7 Update 5.
+Update all cluster nodes to Virtuozzo Hybrid Server 7 Update 5.

 Restart updated cluster nodes one by one.